awsdocs/aws-cli-user-guide/doc_source/install-bundle.md

-# Install the AWS CLI Using the Bundled Installer \(Linux, macOS, or Unix\)<a name="awscli-install-bundle"></a>
+# Install the AWS CLI Using the Bundled Installer \(Linux, macOS, or Unix\)<a name="install-bundle"></a>

-On Linux, macOS, or Unix, you can also use the bundled installer to install the AWS CLI\.
+On Linux, macOS, or Unix, you can use the bundled installer to install the AWS CLI\.
 The bundled installer includes all dependencies and can be used offline\.

 **Important**
 The bundled installer does not support installing to paths that contain spaces\.